kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Usage

-The KeyPairDAO extends the ProxyDAO; all that is required is a delegate.
+KeyPairDAO extends the ProxyDAO; a delegate is required.

 ```
 // set up delegate